nielx/haiku-rs/README.md

 Using `cargo build` should do the trick!

-## Using the library
+## Using the crate

-Right now the library is so small that it makes little sense to dynamically link it in your own projects.
-Therefore statically linking against `libhaiku.rlib` is fine.

-In order to link against this library, you need to specify the crate in your source file:

-    ```
-    extern crate haiku;
-    ```

-Using the `rustc -L <path_to_libhaiku> <main source file>` you can make the compiler find the crate.
+This crate is published on crates.io and can be used by adding it as a dependency in your `Cargo.toml` file.

 ## What is implemented